pivotal/docs-tap/install-aws/resources.hbs.md

 ## <a id='create-iam-roles'></a>Create IAM roles

-By default, the EKS cluster is provisioned with an EC2 instance profile that provides read-only access for the entire EKS cluster to the ECR registery within your AWS account.
+By default, the EKS cluster is provisioned with an EC2 instance profile that provides read-only access for the entire EKS cluster to the ECR registry within your AWS account.
 For more information, see this [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html).

 However, some of the services within Tanzu Application Platform require write access to the container repositories.
 To provide that access, create IAM roles and add the ARN to the Kubernetes service accounts that those services use.
 This ensures that only the required services have access to write container images to ECR, rather than a blanket policy that applies to the entire cluster.